2023 MW exam questions and wines revealed

-The Institute of Masters of Wine has published the questions from the 2021 MW exam, including the list of wines for the practical (tasting) part of the exam.
+The Institute of Masters of Wine has published the exam questions from the 2023 MW exam, along with the list of wines from the practical (tasting) portion of the exam.

 The complete list of wines can be found here, along with the accompanying questions.
-The list also shows the questions from the theory component of the MW exam.
+The questions from the theory component of the MW exam have also been published here.

 The practical and theory exams form the second stage of the MW study programme.
-Over four days students had three 12-wine blind practical papers and five theory papers on the subjects of viticulture; vinification and pre-bottling procedures; handling of wines; the business of wine; and contemporary issues.
+Over four days, students sat three 12-wine blind practical papers and five theory papers on the subjects of viticulture; vinification and pre-bottling procedures; handling of wines; the business of wine; and contemporary issues.

 Those who successfully pass the stage two theory and practical exams will progress to stage three, the research paper, the final stage of the MW study programme.

 The first step is the stage one assessment, a one-day exam comprising a 12-wine blind tasting exam in the morning and a theory exam in the afternoon.
-One hundred and twenty-eight students sat the stage one assessment, which this year was held online on 4 August.
+97 students sat the stage one assessment, which this year was held on 5 June.
 Students can only progress to stage two of the MW study programme by successfully passing this assessment.

 For more information contact: